-To evaluate the plaque removal efficacy of the Waterpik® Water Flosser and Sonicare Air Floss combined with a manual toothbrush after a single use.
+To evaluate the plaque removal efficacy of the Waterpik® Water Flosser and Sonicare Air Floss (model HX8181) combined with a manual toothbrush after a single use.

 Eighty-two subjects participated in this randomized, single use, single blind clinical study.
 Subjects were assigned to one of two groups; Waterpik® Water Flosser plus a manual toothbrush, or Sonicare® Air Floss plus a manual toothbrush.
 Subjects were instructed on the proper use of each device based on manufacturer's directions.
 Instructions on the Bass method of tooth brushing were also provided.
 The interdental cleaning device was used first followed by a two-minute tooth brushing.
 Scores were recorded for whole mouth, marginal, approximal, facial, and lingual regions for each subject using the Rustogi Modified Navy Plaque Index.